zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 ![Raspberry Pi Kubernetes Cluster]({{ "/assets/Raspberry Pi Kubernetes Cluster.png" | relative_url }})

 A 4-node [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) cluster.
-Each cluster node has a 500 GB SSD attached via an SATA/USB 3.0 adapter.
+Each cluster node has a 500 GB SSD attached via a SATA/USB 3.0 adapter.
 The SSDs serve both as OS disks as well as storage medium for Kubernetes persistent volumes.<br/>
 Power is provided by a 5-port USB-C hub.
 Connectivity is managed by a 5-port switch.
 So i have 2 220V connections and 1 Ethernet patch cable.
 Good enough to get started.